-Every company culture is different, and whether or not it is appropriate to directly address the conflicts at hand, it is important leaders recognize there may be other things vying for their employee’s attention.
+Every company culture is different, and whether or not it is appropriate to directly address political conflicts, it is important leaders recognize there may be other things vying for their employee’s attention.
 Emotional intelligence and displaying empathy for employees, especially during times of high political and social stress, is an important aspect of helping support and retain talent, as well as creating a strong company culture.
 Conducting wellness checks is one way to both gauge employee stress levels and offer this support.

-Below are 5 steps for performing wellness checks and supporting employees during a potentially emotional time:
+Below are 5 steps for performing wellness checks and supporting employees during times of tension:

 Start at the top